d-v-d-k/DarkMode.cs/README.md

 Usage: `DarkMode.Inherit(form);`

-Can only Inherit on Windows Operating Systems that support Dark Mode (Window 10/11), otherwise Inherit will automatically default to standard Light Mode (change with `DarkMode.UserDefault`).
+Can only Inherit on Windows Operating Systems that support Dark Mode (Window 10/11), otherwise Inherit will automatically default to standard Light Mode (change this with `DarkMode.UserDefault`).